DEXA Scan for Bone Density

 What is a DEXA scan?

 The DEXA scan is widely regarded as being one of the most proven and reliable technologies for measuring bone density.
 A standard DEXA bone density scan with a Fitnescity partner involves lying still for 10-15 minutes while the machine’s arm moves back and forth over your body to develop images of segmented skeletal regions.
 A DEXA bone density scan can be used to obtain an initial bone density assessment and to understand how your bone density is changing over time.
+Bones containing more minerals are denser, so they tend to be stronger and less likely to break.
+Bones can become less dense as we age, due to certain lifestyle choices, or medical conditions.
+When too much bone is lost, osteoporosis can develop.
+Tracking your bone density allows you to make proactive decision on how to maintain or improve your bone density.

 Graphic of a DEXA Scan for body composition testing